 Birthdays come just once a year (for better or worse).
 This grain-free cake is a decadent way to celebrate growing a year older without fully going off the wagon.
 The chocolate ganache, which is kind of like a hard chocolate shell around the cake, brings an interesting texture to the cake.

-- 1 cup 1 cup Coconut Oil, Organic, melted
+- 1 cup 1 cup 1 cup Coconut Oil, Organic, melted

-- 1 cup 1 cup Maple Syrup, Grade B
+- 1 cup 1 cup 1 cup Maple Syrup, Pure

-- 1 Tbsp 1 Tbsp Pure Vanilla Extract
+- 1 Tbsp 1 Tbsp 1 Tbsp Pure Vanilla Extract

 - Preheat oven to 325°F.

 - In a small bowl, combine sifted coconut flour, cocoa powder, salt, and baking soda.